 Equity Release

 Equity release is a term used when a person borrows against the value of their existing property.
 These funds can be used for any purpose and the interest payable is charged at the current mortgage rates.
-Most frequently, clients choose the option of equity release when they have to pay off the last instalment of an off-plan property.
-For instance, a unit was purchased when it was under construction and the handover date is approaching.
+Most frequently, clients choose the option of equity release when they have to pay off the last installment of an off-plan property.
+For instance, if a unit was purchased when it was under construction and the handover date is approaching, according to the payment plan, you may need to pay 50% of the property value.
+If you do not have the necessary amount, you could take a loan from the bank, which covers 80% of the amount because the development has already been completed.
+After you pay the required 50%, you have 30% left for yourself.
+These funds can be used for any purpose and any property type.

-Fixed/Flat vs. Variable Rates
+Fixed vs. Variable Rates

+A fixed interest rate, as the term implies, means an interest rate that is calculated on the full amount of the loan throughout its tenure without considering that monthly EMIs gradually reduce the principal amount.
+For example, if you have obtained a mortgage for AED 1M (USD 272K) with a 4% interest rate for 5 years, you would pay AED 30K (USD 8.1K) every year, which includes a principal repayment of AED 20K (USD 5.4K) and interest of AED 10K (USD 2.7K).
+In monthly installments, this amounts to AED 2.5K (USD 680) per month.
 Over the loan tenure, the client would actually be paying a total of AED 150K (USD 41K) in principal plus interest.
 Thus, the monthly EMI of AED 2.5K (USD 680) converts to an effective interest rate of 17.27% per annum and a total interest payment of AED 50K (USD 13.6K) over 5 years.
 As you can see, with this method, the borrower has to pay interest on the entire mortgage amount throughout the tenure.
-Clients choose this option mostly for short-term mortgages since the interest component does not decrease, even if you gradually pay the loan off.
+Clients typically choose this option for short-term mortgages since the interest component does not decrease, even if you gradually pay the loan off.

-Fixed/Flat vs. Reducing Rates
+Fixed vs. Reducing Rates

 Loan-to-Value

 The LTV ratio is an assessment of lending risk that financial institutions and other lenders examine before approving a mortgage.
-For a property purchase price under AED 5M (USD 1.3M), the maximum LTV for an expat is 80% and for a UAE national this slightly increases to 85%.
+For a property purchase price under AED 5M (USD 1.3M), the maximum LTV for an expat is 80% and for a UAE national, this slightly increases to 85%.
 For properties over AED 5M (USD 1.3M), this decreases to 70% LTV for expats and to 75% for UAE nationals.
 If it is a subsequent property, then non-UAE nationals get an LTV ratio of 60% irrespective of the property value.
 For off-plan mortgages, expats get an LTV ratio of 50% irrespective of the property value.

 Mortgage Life Insurance